eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 We want one language feature that gives us:

 1. No memory or resource leaks.
-1. Memory safety without garbage collection.
+1. Memory safety without runtime checks or garbage collection.
-1. Resource safety: file handles, sockets, database handles etc. are guaranteed to be closed properly and there are no use-after-free errors.
+1. Resource safety: file handles, sockets, database handles etc. are guaranteed to be closed properly and there are no use-after-free errors, without runtime checks.
 1. Safe concurrency.
 1. Capability-based security.
 1. The ability to enforce high-level protocols in APIs, e.g. that certain